touchRED/patchboard_source/README.md

 patchboard
 ==========

-A wannabe imageboard by Connor Trotter.
+Some sort of wannabe imageboard mess.

+Version 1.1